np422/Op5util/Readme.md

-    autocomplete   - Show instruction on howto setup tab autocomplete for op5util in your shell downtime       - Schedule fixed downtime for a host help           - Shows a list of commands or help for one command hostgroups     - List hostgroups, optionally with member and service info, Usage examples:
+    autocomplete   - Show instruction on howto setup tab autocomplete for op5util in your shell downtime       - Schedule fixed downtime for a host help           - Shows a list of commands or help for one command hosts          - List all hosts, or detailed information about a single host hostgroups     - List hostgroups, optionally with member and service info, Usage examples:
                      'op5util hostgroups' to list all hostgroups, 'op5util hostgroups -l linux_hosts' to list members and services for the linux_hosts hostgroup